 Its 58-inch size is an unusual one so far (55-inch and 65-inch being more common), but we've heard from the industry to expect more 58-inch models in the future, so you can be ahead of the trend here.

-In short, judged on its own terms – as a big 4K TV with an extensive specification and exemplary usability at a fiercely competitive price – the TX-58HX800 is just about as good as it gets.
+In short, judged on its own terms – as a big 4K TV with an extensive specification and exemplary usability at a fiercely competitive price – the TX-58HX800 is just about as good as it gets, as our full Panasonic HX800 review reveals.

-Samsung's latest entry-level QLED screen comes in two flavours, but the differences are cosmetic – these are the same TV, but you'll see different versions at different retailers.
+Samsung's entry-level QLED screen comes in two flavours (the Q60T or the Q65T), which is just a cosmetic variant) but the differences are cosmetic – these are the same TV, but you'll see different versions at different retailers.

 The Q60T range is pushing a real sweet-spot in Samsung’s extensive ranges of 4K TVs.
 Pictures from 4K sources are outstanding: vivid-yet-natural colours, strong contrasts, lavish detail levels and smooth motion.
 Upscaling from lesser resolutions is accomplished too, with super-low picture noise and a fine colour balance.